 A Seat at the Table (ASATT)

-“A Seat at the Table” (ASATT) is an initiative sponsored by the Benjamin L. Hook Institute for Social Change in collaboration with the Office of Multicultural Affairs with the goal of empowering women students by providing mentorship opportunities, financial literacy lessons and career readiness skills.
+“A Seat at the Table” (ASATT) is an initiative sponsored by the Benjamin L. Hook Institute for Social Change with the goal of empowering women students by providing mentorship opportunities, financial literacy lessons and career readiness skills.